sukhcs/AmpyFin/README.md

   This GET endpoint provides the current holdings of the trading bot.

 - **Portfolio & Major ETFs Endpoint**: [https://ampyfin-api-app.onrender.com/portfolio_percentage](https://ampyfin-api-app.onrender.com/portfolio_percentage)
   This GET endpoint provides the current total profit percentage of the trading bot since going live.
-It also provides the current percentage for the benchmark QQQ and SPY etfs.
+It also provides the current percentage of the portfolio the NDAQ and SPY etfs.

 - **Test Endpoint**: [https://ampyfin-api-app.onrender.com/ticker/{ticker}](https://ampyfin-api-app.onrender.com/ticker/)
   This GET endpoint provides the current sentiment of the trading bot on the particular ticker.
 Replace {ticker} with an actual ticker symbol.
 The ticker symbol should be in all caps.
 It doesn't need to be in the NDAQ-100 but must be listed in the NYSE or NASDAQ.